fruiting/chat-bot-handler/README.md

 # chat-bot-handler

-This is an MVP version of a service to handle
+This is an MVP version of a service to handle chat bot commands

-fruiting
+by fruiting